Sology/maily_herald/README.md

 end
 ```

-In case you need more customization, you can always overwrite `MailyHerald::TokensController` and its `get` method:
+In case you need more customization, you can always overwrite `MailyHerald::TokensController` and its `unsubscribe` method:

 ```ruby
 # app/controllers/maily_herald/tokens_controller.rb